bdeckard92/dupUT/README.md

 # fullstack-online

-Welcome to the Full-Stack Coding Bootcamp!
+Welcome to the Full-Stack Online Coding Bootcamp!
 This repository houses the Online curriculum and is divided into two pillars:

 * student-facing **Class Content**